 8:52 a.m.
 Student protesters at Stuyvesant High School nabbed a small win this morning as the school day started.
 As students started pulling their posters down and heading inside, a school official approached the student with the megaphone, thanked him for being respectful, and offered a meeting with the school’s network leader and principal, Jie Zhang.

-8:43 a.m.
+“No one wanted to talk to us until we did this,” said Sweyn Venderbush, a senior and protest organizer.8:43 a.m.
 The student protest at Stuyvesant High School to support Assistant Principal Randi Damesek, who was removed over her part in a cheating scandal, is winding to a close — hours earlier than originally planned.
 The plan for a full-day protest was amended after administrators threatened suspensions in an email to parents Sunday night, one protestor said.

 Students said they’d learned lessons from previous protests like last year’s Slutty Wednesdays protests against the dress code, where they broke one rule but avoided breaking any others.